PaulToast/Bachelorarbeit-Synthetische-Daten/da-fusion/README.md

     annotations/
 ```

-To set up custom datasets, add them to the same `_data` directory and implement a subclass of `semantic_aug/few_shot_dataset.py` (since every dataset may have a different structure and form - you can take `semantic_aug/datasets/coco.py` as an example.)
+To set up custom datasets, add them to the same `_datasets` directory and implement a subclass of `semantic_aug/few_shot_dataset.py` (since every dataset may have a different structure and form - you can take `semantic_aug/datasets/coco.py` as an example.)

 ## Fine-Tuning Tokens